The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 Below is a video of North Vancouver’s Shipyards Festival in 2019.
 As you’ll see, the event attracts lots of people and there are concerts and things to do all over the Lower Lonsdale and Shipyards region.

 Bands at the 2019 event and featured in the video include Sister Says, Hayvn, The Boom Booms and the Harpoonist & the Axe Murderer.
-The entertainment lineup in 2022 included Said the Whale and Yukon Blonde among many other bands.
+The entertainment lineup in 2023 includes SonRealMiiNa and Sol among many other artists.

 Where and When

-The Shipyards Festival took place in North Vancouver by the waterfront in Lower Lonsdale on Saturday, September 17th, 2022.
-The live entertainment and activities ran from noon until 10:00 pm.
-In 2023 the festival takes place on Saturday, September 23rd.
-As of late May, times, performers and other details are to be confirmed.
+The Shipyards Festival takes place in North Vancouver by the waterfront in Lower Lonsdale.
+In 2023 it happens on Saturday, September 23rd.
+The live entertainment and activities run from noon until 10:00 pm.

 The Lower Lonsdale District of North Vancouver is one of the region’s most popular and interesting places.
 It’s home to Lonsdale Quay, the Polygon Gallery, SeaBus terminal, the Shipyards and numerous great bars and restaurants.